 Planned/anticipated class sizes.
 The role of adjunct and part-time faculty.

-The faculty ACM department at UTSC and Centennial are well-qualified to support students in this new degree program.
+The faculty at the Department of Arts, Culture and Media at UTSC and School of Communications, Media, Art and Design at Centennial are well-qualified to support students in this new degree program.
 Across the two institutions there is a unique combination of academic research, teaching, and real-world experience.
 We did have some questions about student numbers and class size and it was unclear to us how Centennial College would accommodate the additional students from UTSC while continuing to serve their students, but we trust that this has been addressed as the Specialist (Joint) degree has been developed.
-In the program content section above we noted some subjects that were lacking in the curriculum and suggested new course development which will most likely require additional faculty.
+In the program content section above, we noted some subjects that were lacking in the curriculum and suggested new course development which will most likely require additional faculty.

 We are aware that Toronto has a wide range of experts who would be willing to be guest lecturers in various fields, and whose presence can certainly enrich the experience for the students.